 The Solution to Fix Agent Not Reachable in DPM

-Here we are not going to explain how to configure backup with DPM in untrusted domain or workgroup environment.
-Basically you need to create a local user account on DPM server and protected computer to complete this task.
+Here we are not going to explain how to configure backup with DPM in an untrusted domain or workgroup environment.
+Basically, you need to create a local user account on the DPM server and protected computer to complete this task.
 You can follow this guide to set up the backup for a virtual or physical machine in this case.

-Coming to the solution, the first thing you can do is to simply update the password of the local account which used during the setup.
+Coming to the solution, the first thing you can do is simply update the password of the local account used during the setup.

-Under Management in DPM console, you can see the error message as below which indicates that there are some issues.
+Under Management in the DPM console, you can see the error message below which indicates that there are some issues.